laminseima/laminseima.github.io/welcome.md

 > but if you are more comfortable in bahasa indonesia, then just go [here](https://laminseima.github.io/about/).

 <p style="text-align: center;">Don't hesitate, enjoy it pals</p>

+if you have a bit curiosity about the author, you read it [here](https://laminseima.github.io/about/), although it is not suggested